nhsengland/quality-assurance-framework-for-data-linkage/docs/quality-assurance-framework/introduction.md

 # Introduction to the Quality Assurance Framework for Data Linkage (QAFDL)
 ## Purpose of QAFDL

+Data linkage is not a by-product of analysis, but a critical modelling step requiring an appropriate level of quality assurance.
+The objective of understanding and consolidating best practices in data linkage led to the creation of the Quality Assurance Framework.

 The **Quality Assurance Framework for Data Linkage** acts as a **guide** designed to provide a structured approach to managing and assuring the quality of data linkage processes in NHS England, but we welcome collaboration from other organisations.

 The QAFDL framework offers support for all stages of data linkage, **from discovery to delivery**.
 It is advised that the framework is consulted regularly to ensure that the quality assurance principles it contains are included in the project from inception.
 We view the QAFDL as a 'living' framework which we will iterate over time as it is implemented into our buisness processes.